tdvc/Neural-Representation-of-Open-Surfaces/README.md

 python ../../open_shapes.py "your_experiment" "train" "ssdf"
 ```

-Having completed the steps above, you can reconstruct the surfaces of the test samples by running (agin using either "ssdf"' or "gwn"):
+Having completed the steps above, you can reconstruct the surfaces of the test/inference samples by running (agin using either "ssdf"' or "gwn"):

 ```
 python ../../shape_reconstruction.py "your_experiment" "test" "ssdf"
 ```
-And to recover the surfaces of the test samples (the shapes with boundary curves) you need to run:
+And to recover the surfaces of the test/inference samples (the shapes with boundary curves) you need to run:

 ```
 python ../../open_shapes.py "your_experiment" "test" "ssdf"